-Every straight guy knows how a girl’s femininity can tug on our heart strings.
+(Updated March 2016) Every straight guy knows how a woman’s femininity can tug on our heart strings.
 And our lust strings.
 Sometimes a woman’s shape, personality, face, voice—it all just adds up to make her absolutely irresistible.
-Women feel the same way about us men … just based on a whole different set of traits.
+(Here‘s an article on the most attractive female body.)
+Women feel the same way about us men… just based on a whole different set of traits.

 I should also point out that caring about building a manly physique isn’t just a skinny-boy thing.
-In a study done on college football players—guys who are madly in love with their sport and whose careers depend on how well they perform—they found that while most of them listed power and performance as their reasons behind wanting muscular bodies … they also admitted to caring a whole hell of a lot about their physical appearance and sex appeal. (study)
+In a study done on college football players—guys who are madly in love with their sport and whose careers depend on how well they perform—they found that while most of them listed power and performance as their reasons behind wanting muscular bodies… they also admitted to caring a whole hell of a lot about their attractiveness. (study)

 Think about the effect that a curvy female hourglass physique has on you.
 Combine the right bone structure with fat in the right places and muscle in the right places and bam—you get that instinctive response that turns your head and knocks the wind right out of you.
 I often find myself tempted to click on ridiculous ads featuring photoshopped girls for that very reason.